fourkitchens/dca2013/_posts/0003-03-03-twigify-drupal.md

 track:  Frontend / UX
 difficulty: Intermediate

-day: TBD
+day: Saturday
-start: TBD
+start: 10:30am
-room: TBD
+room: Room 14
 ---

 Twig is a new PHP-based, compiled, templating language that is slated to be the default theming engine in Drupal 8 (which will ship with only one theme engine.)
 It brings about significant improvements that promise to make front-end development simpler, faster and more secure.